-The Hiram Connect Initiative links course work, internships, study away explorations, and hands-on learning opportunities.
-Students are led to reflect upon their academic experiences, helping them to determine what they want to do professionally and who they want to be personally.
+Hiram’s newest initiative, Tech and Trek, puts an iPad Pro, Apple Pencil, and keyboard bundle in the hands of every full-time traditional student.
+This is all part of Hiram’s New Liberal Arts: integrated study, high-impact experiences, and mindful technology that make it truly transformational, enabling students to capture, connect, and reflect upon life-changing ideas, feelings, images, and questions.
+Meanwhile, Hiram Connect links coursework, internships, study away explorations, and hands-on learning opportunities.
+Students are led to reflect upon their academic experiences, helping them determine what they want to do professionally and who they want to be personally.

-Hiram provides pathways to prestigious graduate programs in medicine, dentistry, veterinary medicine, pharmacy, engineering, and law.
+Hiram provides pathways to prestigious graduate programs in Dentistry, Law, Medicine, Pharmacy, Physical Therapy, Physician Assistant, and Veterinary Medicine.
 Our Hiram Health Initiative supports a campus culture of health and wellness and provides an environment that prepares health professionals to enter the workforce as compassionate caregivers.

 Nearly half of the majors offered at Hiram College focus on science, engineering, or health professions.
-At the heart of these programs, small classes, investigative research, and other experiential learning opportunities prepare students as undergraduates to emerge as qualified, skilled professionals and graduate students.
+At the heart of these programs are small classes, investigative research, and other experiential learning opportunities that prepare students as undergraduates to emerge as qualified, skilled professionals and graduate students.

 Hiram’s direct-entry Nursing program prepares its BSN students to be clinically competent, ethically grounded, and socially and culturally responsible nurses.
-Students learn the scientific skills necessary to be knowledgeable health care providers and gain clinical experiences that prepare them to be leaders in the field.
-Nursing students choose Hiram for its small classes, state-of-the-art facilities, nearby world-renowned clinical facilities, eligibility to apply for the National Registered Nurse Licensure Exam upon graduation, and 80% NCLEX pass rate.
+Prepared with a strong liberal arts base, knowledge of the discipline and profession of nursing, and clinical experiences in which a broad variety of skills are applied, students are prepared to be leaders in health and nursing care.
+Nursing students choose Hiram for its small classes, one-on-one faculty mentoring, state-of-the-art facilities, nearby world-renowned clinical facilities, and support for first-time success on the National Registered Nurse Licensure Exam.

-Hiram College’s newest major, Integrative Exercise Science, prepares students with a strong core of exercise science, biology, and biomedical humanities courses.
-This foundation equips students with the course work and experience they need to advance into a variety of health professions.
-Students may also complete a minor to complement their professional goals or a sports health concentration to prepare for graduate-level medical and allied health programs.
+Hiram’s Integrative Exercise Science major prepares students with a strong core of exercise science, biology, and biomedical humanities courses.
+This foundation equips students with the coursework and experience they need to advance into a variety of health professions.
+Students may also complete a minor to complement their professional goals or a Sports Health concentration to prepare for graduate-level medical and allied health programs.

 Dual Engineering: 3+2 degree